davidruvolo51/yaml-emx-convert/README.md

 yarn py:check
 ```

-You may also want to install `emxconvert` locally before deployment and test it locally to make sure everything works.
+You may also want to install `yamlemxconvert` locally before deployment and test it locally to make sure everything works.

 ```shell
 yarn py:install